Employment-Based Immigration: Second Preference EB-2

 To qualify for an EB-2 visa, your employer must file a Form I-140, Petition for Alien Worker, unless you are filing for a National Interest Waiver, in which case you can file a Form I-140, Petition for Alien Worker on your own behalf.
 As part of the application process, your employer must be able to demonstrate a continuing ability to pay the offered wage as of the priority date.
 Your employer may use an annual report, federal income tax return, or audited financial statement to demonstrate a continuing ability to pay your wage.

-For more information on filing fees, see “File My Application Online”.
+For more information on filing fees, see the Our Fees page.

 Family of EB-2 Visa Holders